-For example, when I search for “bluebird”, I can narrow down photos to just cartoons, vintage drawings, and illustrations, or even tattoo designs.
+For example, when I search for “bluebird”, I can narrow down photos to just cartoons, clipart drawings, and illustrations, or even logo designs.

 This is super-handy for finding exactly the kind of image you want, as well as images that are royalty-free.

 Google Images also offers a reverse image search tool.
 To access it, click on the camera icon in the search box.